 Depending upon the size, the cooking time may vary.
 Here also you can cook whole or cut into quarters.

-But make sure to not over cook the potatoes.
+Cut potato can easily get over cooked and retain water.
+So make sure to not over cook the potatoes.

-4. Instant pot – Peel the skin, cut into quarters or 8.
+Peel the skin, cut into quarters or 8.
 Add enough water to immerse the potato.

 Pressure cook in high (Normal) for 4 minutes.
 Quick release and take out immediately from water to cool down.